mohammedbalila/pulumi-iac-aws/modules/monitoring/docs/README.md

 ## Key Design Choices

-- SLO alarms: p95 latency and error‑rate % for App Runner and Lambda complement traditional alarms.
+- SLO alarms: p95 latency and error‑rate % for App Runner complement traditional alarms.
-- Dashboard includes service, DB, Lambda, and cost widgets for a single pane of glass.
+- Dashboard includes service, DB, and cost widgets for a single pane of glass.
 - Budgets notify at 80% actual and 100% forecast; anomaly monitor for daily spikes by service.
 - Email subscription optional per environment.